RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 Specify the model to test using ``--model``.
-Check out more details in :ref:`nlu-evaluation` and :ref:`core-evaluation`.
+Check out more details in :ref:`nlu-testing` and :ref:`core-testing`.

 The following arguments are available for ``rasa test``: